patinnc/patinnc.github.io/README.md

         - The color is based on the GIPS.
 A red to green to blue gradient at the top left of the chart shows the coloring.
         - Red is a high GIPS (so lots of instructions per second ...
 I think of it as 'hot' doing lots of work)
         - Blue is a low GIPS (so few instructions per second ...
 I think of it as 'cold')
         - Below is a sample zoomed GIPS chart showing the coloring and the GIPS.
+I clicked on the 'perf 3186/3186' so just that flame is shown below.
         - ![Below is a sample zoomed GIPS chart](images/GIPS_zoomed.png)
     - if you hide a process in the legend (click on the legend entry...it will be greyed out) then the process will not be shown in the flamegraph.
     - if you right drag the mouse in the flamegraph that section of the flamegraph will be zoomed